antoniocaporrini/corpcomment/readme.md

 # CorpComment

-Feedback app statica creata con Javascript.
+A static feedback app built with JavaScript.
-Permette agli utenti di inviare feedback pubblici associati a un'azienda tramite hashtag.
+It allows users to submit public feedback associated with a company using hashtags.

-## Funzionalità
+## Features
-- Contatore di caratteri dinamico
+- Dynamic character counter
-- Invio e visualizzazione di feedback
+- Feedback submission and display
-- Filtro tramite hashtag
+- Hashtag-based filtering
-- Upvote sui feedback
+- Feedback upvoting

-## Tecnologie
+## Technologies
-- HTML, CSS, JavaScript Vanilla
+- HTML, CSS, Vanilla JavaScript
-- FontAwesome per le icone
+- FontAwesome for icons